Last update August 2, 2020 by Javier Argudo

 One of them, Ezequiel Valentini, He was interviewed by Forrest and so he recognized. further, He confessed that when they were asked about the reason for those black marks on poles replied that it was simply tradition, benefiting from the null footballing culture related to organizing members Videla regime.

-This tradition’ It was preserved in Spain until relatively recently.
+This 'tradition' was preserved in Spain until relatively recently.
 Mythical stadiums like the Atocha came to have black colored poles but also blue like networks.
 He riazor himself held them until years 90, in fact, the famous penalty missed by Djukic against Valencia and that was the Galician side lost the league, It was released on a goal with these black marks on its base.